 Now, most people will admit that these are not admirable behaviors and few of us would want them even in our next-door neighbor.
 So why are so many people so enthusiastic about putting such an unstable individual in the White House and handing him the codes to our nuclear arsenal?

 Just Another Insult

 Because they think this term is just another campaign insult like liar, hypocrite, adulterer, flip-flopper, etc. They think it has no actual basis in fact.
 But it’s not and it does.
-Sociopathy defines and is defined by behaviors.
+Sociopathy is defined by behaviors.
 Anyone reading the list above can check off the behaviors that Donald Trump has demonstrated—over and over again.
 I don’t have room in this post to list them all.
 I leave that to someone with an actual staff.